Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/05/html-5-forms-date-input-elements.md

 ## Date

-The date input type does away with JavaScript date pickers (damn, I’ve written some of those!)
+The date input type does away with JavaScript date pickers (damn, I've written some of those!)
 Even better, it does away with validating that a date is within a range as you can optionally specify a min and max date (or both!)

 So here is an example of a date input with both min and max dates set.
 The browser will display a date picker and it will also prevent dates outside of our range from being selected.